Sushindren/Audio-Stereo-Enhancer/README.md

 This will improve the audio, especially in stereo and mono.
 With the right audio mixer, the result will be optimised based on the gain adjustment.

-High gain values may cause saturation, but this may not effect the code result; nonetheless, higher gain may cause audio to become corrupt.
+High gain values may cause saturation, but this may not affect the code result; nonetheless, higher gain may cause audio to become corrupt.